Experimental evidence for surface tension origin of the circular hydraulic jump

-\cite{hansen1997geometric} reported $R$ values for water, Statoil Voltway 7, and HV-46 (surface tension and density unknown).
-Figure ~\ref{Hydraulic_jump_fig}(i) compares their $R$ values measured for water with those of \cite{brechet1999circular,choo2016influence,bohr1993shallow,mohajer2015circular}, and (\ref{scaling_relation}).
-For $Q\gtrapprox\SI{15}{\centi\meter\cubed\per\second}$, their values are consistently higher than others in the literature and the prediction.
-However, the experimental data give excellent agreement with (3.1) for surfactant solution.
-In their paper they mention the use of `\textit{a little soap}' but this can not be confirmed.
-Their experimental data for Statoil Voltway 7 are compared with (\ref{correction}) in Figure ~\ref{Hydraulic_jump_fig}(j) and these show good agreement.
+\rkb{\cite{hansen1997geometric} reported $R$ values for water, Statoil Voltway 7, and HV-46 (surface tension and density unknown).
+Figure ~\ref{Hydraulic_jump_fig}(l) compares their $R$ values measured for Statoil Voltway 7 with (\ref{correction}) and these show good agreement, while the \cite{wang2019role} model again over-predicts the data. }